 1917 – 2013

-One of the first emblems contained two capital letters, “B” facing each other with flat sides.
-They were connected by three parallel diagonal lines that looked like stitches that held the garment together.
-At the bottom was the brand name in black sans serif letters.
+One of the first emblems contained two capital letters, “B,” facing each other with flat sides.
+They were connected by three parallel diagonal lines, resembling stitches that held the garment together.
+At the bottom was the brand name in black sans-serif letters.
 Even below was the word “PARIS,” which denoted the location of the fashion house.

 2013 – 2017